 participant receives based on eligibility and individual needs)

-- Milk (regular, lactose-reduced, evaporated or soy)
+- Milk (regular, lactose-reduced, evaporated, soy-based, UHT)

-- Cheese, tofu
+- Cheese, Yogurt, Tofu

 - Whole-Grain Cereal

 - Whole-Grain Bread, Brown Rice, Whole-Wheat and Soft-Corn Tortillas, Whole Wheat Pasta

 - Vitamin C Enriched Juices